 The Law Society of Scotland is the professional body for almost 12,000 Scottish solicitors.
 We seek to influence the creation of a fairer and more just society and are strongly committed to our statutory duty to work in the public interest and to both protect and promote the rule of law.

 Our Criminal Law Committee has considered the Covert Human Intelligence Sources (Criminal Conduct) Bill 2019-2021 (the Bill) which was introduced to Parliament on 23 September 2020.

-The Second Reading of the Bill is due in the House of Commons on 5 October 2020.
+The Second Reading of the Bill in the House of Lords is due on 11 November 2020.

 The Scotland Act 1998 Schedule 5 Section B8 reserves national security to the UK Parliament.

-Background to the Bill
+Purpose of the Bill

-The purpose of the Bill is to provide powers for the security and intelligence agencies, law enforcement agencies and a limited number of other public authorities to authorise Covert Human Intelligence Sources (CHIS)1 to participate in criminal conduct for certain purposes where it is necessary and proportionate.
+The purpose of the Bill is to provide powers for the security and intelligence agencies, law enforcement agencies and a limited number of other public authorities to authorise Covert Human Intelligence Sources (CHIS) to participate in criminal conduct for certain purposes where it is necessary and proportionate.
 The Bill amends Part II of the Regulation of Investigatory Powers Act 2000 (RIPA).

 In Scotland, the Regulation of Investigatory Powers (Scotland) Act 2000 (RIP(S) A applies to authorise CHIS.
-In order to achieve "operational parity across the UK", the Bill makes similar amendments to RIP(S)A2 which are included under clause 3 and Schedule 1 of the Bill.
+In order to achieve "operational parity across the UK", the Bill makes similar amendments to RIP(S)A which are included under clause 3 and Schedule 1 of the Bill.

-The Bill is being introduced in response to the "Third Direction" judgment from the Investigatory Powers Tribunal.3 That case raised, as does this Bill, "one of the most profound issues which can face a democratic society governed by the rule of law."4 The policy of authorising the commission of criminal offences by MI5 officials and agents was challenged as being unlawful in domestic public law and non-compliant with the rights in the European Convention on Human Rights.
-Though the Tribunal's decision upheld the Government, it was a majority decision which is under appeal.
+The Bill has been introduced in response to the "Third Direction" judgment from the Investigatory Powers Tribunal.
+That case raised, as does this Bill, "one of the most profound issues which can face a democratic society governed by the rule of law."

+The policy of authorising the commission of criminal offences by MI5 officials and agents was challenged as being unlawful in domestic public law and was said to be non-compliant with the rights in the European Convention on Human Rights.
+Though the Tribunal's decision upheld the Government, it was a majority decision which remains under appeal.
+Certainly, the introduction of the Bill is an attempt at "providing certainty to public authorities utilising such powers."

-Certainly, the introduction of the Bill is an attempt at "providing certainty to public authorities utilising such powers."5 We recognise that need for clarification which the law brings and understand the justification as a result of the impact of "events of recent years, for example in Manchester and London in 2017" that serve to "underline the need for such intelligence gathering and other activities in order to protect the public from serious terrorist threats."6
+We understand and recognise the need for clarification which the Bill attempts to bring.
+It seeks its justification as a result of the impact of "events of recent years, for example in Manchester and London in 2017" that serve to "underline the need for such intelligence gathering and other activities in order to protect the public from serious terrorist threats."